IndexCoop/ITIPS/ITIPS/ITIP-001.md

 7. Repeat steps 8-9

 ### High-Level Data Structure Update
-- Add mapping of exchangeName => ExchangeSettings
+- Add mapping of exchangeId => ExchangeSettings.
+We use exchangeId as an UX improvement for the backend rather than the exchangeName string
 - Params removed from ExecutionSettings and put in ExchangeSettings
     - twapMaxTradeSize
     - exchangeName